ncatlab/nlab-content/pages/18526.md

 =--

-We consider a couple of equivalent expressions for the causal propagator:
+We consider a couple of equivalent expressions for the causal propagator which are useful for computations:

 +-- {: .num_prop #CausalPropagatorForKleinGordonOnMinkowskiAsContourIntegral}
 ###### Proposition